 There were a ton of flies around them because they had to keep their cattle in their barricaded home areas so the lions wouldn't eat them.
 The kids just sat around playing in cow dung practicing building houses!

-We finally made it to the Fig Tree where we went on our safari of the Serengeti.
+Fig Tree where we went on our safari of the Serengeti.
 We stayed in tents and they warned us to keep them zipped so the baboons wouldn't come it and destroy it.
 I never saw a baboon, but all night long I heard hippos coming up to breathe from the river behind my tent!
 It was surreal being there!

 Dana, Amber, Kim and I on the Safari!
 This was the van we traveled in all week and the tops just came up so you can stand!